-Today's recipe is for the Chicken Grits Noodle Soup.
+Today's recipe is for the Chicken Semolina Noodle Soup.

 Before you exclaim "another soup, Aida?!" let me add it's been raining for the past five days, and there is nothing more comforting than a bowl of my sister's Chicken Grits Noodle Soup (pileća supica sa griz noklicama).
 We've already established that chicken soup is penicillin in some cultures, but my sister's soup is a cure yet to be discovered.
 If you were here right now, you'd eat the whole pot.